spencermarchand/hand-tracking-for-computer-control/README.md

 6 fingers up: reloads a browser.

 The way it works is if you hold up a finger then that specific fingers count will incrase by 1 every time the program goes through its main while loop.
 If 2 and 3 are held for a long time then it scrolls one tick each time through the loop.
-To reset the count of each finger simply make a fist or take your hands out of the screen and it will reset all of the finger counts back to 0.
+To reset the count of each finger simply make a fist or take your hands out of the screen and it will reset all of the finger counts back to 0 allowing you to do an action again or stop scrolling.